The Directors have pleasure in presenting the 56th Annual Report and the auditedfinancial statements for the year ended 31st March 2018.

 During the year under review the Company had not granted any loans or guaranteescovered under Section 186 of the Act 2013.

-Please refer note number - 3 to Notes on accounts for the financial year 2016-17 fordetails of investments made by the Company.
+Please refer note no.3 to Notes on accounts for the financial year 2017-18 for detailsof investments made by the Company.

 During the year under review the Company has not received any complaints of sexualharassment from any of the women employees of the Company in terms of Sexual Harassment ofWomen at Workplace (Prevention Prohibition and Redressal) Act 2013.